Rapha149/SignGUI/README.md

 If enabled, the returned lines will not have any colors.
 Colors stated by the plugin and by players will be stripped (Players can use color codes by pasting a `§`)

 #### `signLocation(Location)`
 Sets the location of the sign.
-Default is the player's coordinates, but `y = 1`.
+Default is a few blocks behind the player.

 #### `onFinish(Function<String[], String[]>`
 Same as `onFinish(BiFunction<Player, String[], String[]>` but without the player.